purug2000/Humanoid/Histo/README.md

 This is the histogram back_projection module I developed for Humanoid IITK.
-It has 3 generalised functions, which may be used to perform different functions.
+It has certain generalised functions, which may be used to perform different functionalities.
 The description for each is commented in the code.